Biography

 SHEIDA DAVIS - VIOLONCELLO

 Sheida began learning the cello at the age of four with Wendy Max and her teachers have included Joan Dickson, Florence Hooton, David Strange and Stefan Popov.
 In July 2000 she graduated with first-class Honours from the Guildhall School of Music and Drama and was awarded the Peter Latham Leaving Scholarship.
-She has since completed a year of study at the Hochschule für Musik in Cologne with Maria Kliegel and a Master of Music degree and Orchestral Studies Diploma (with the Rochester Philharmonic Orchestra) at the Eastman School of Music in the USA with Steven Doane and Rosemary Elliot.
+She has since completed a year of study at the Hochschule für Musik in Cologne with Maria Kliegel and a Master of Music degree and Orchestral Studies Diploma (with the Rochester Philharmonic Orchestra) at the Eastman School of Music in the USA with Steven Doane and Rosemary Elliott.
 Her studies were supported generously by the Countess of Munster Musical Trust, the Eastman School of Music and the P.E.O.
 Sisterhood International Peace Scholarship Fund.

 As a chamber musician Sheida attended the International Musicians Seminar in Prussia Cove, Cornwall (Sigmund Nissel) and the Sándor Végh International Chamber Music Academy in Prague.
 She has performed in the BBC Martinu Festival, the Spitalfields Festival, the Conway Hall and Linbury Studio Theatre as part of the Park Lane Group Concerts.
 She has appeared at the Wigmore Hall, the Symphony Hall Birmingham and on BBC television as part of a lecture series on Beethoven by John Suchet.
 She also plays regularly for the charity Music in Hospitals.